ContinuumDAO/RWA/docs/deployment/Contract_Description_CTMRWAERC20Deployer.md

   - `_version`: Version of the RWA token
   - `_slot`: Slot number selected for this ERC20
   - `_name`: Name for the ERC20 (will be prefixed with "slot X | ")
-  - `_symbol`: Symbol to use for the ERC20
   - `_feeToken`: Fee token address for payment
-  - `_originalCaller`: Address of the original caller who should pay the fee
 - **Logic:**
   - Validates CTMRWA1 contract exists in CTMRWAMap
-  - Ensures caller is the valid CTMRWA1 contract
+  - Ensures caller is the tokenAdmin of the CTMRWA1 contract
+  - Validates slot exists in CTMRWA1
-  - Pays deployment fee using FeeManager with original caller
+  - Pays deployment fee using FeeManager
   - Generates salt from ID, RWA type, version, and slot
   - Deploys CTMRWAERC20 using CREATE2 with salt
+  - Registers ERC20 address in CTMRWA1 using setErc20
   - Returns the deployed contract address
 - **Returns:** Address of the deployed CTMRWAERC20 contract
 - **Security:** Uses CREATE2 to ensure deterministic addresses
 - **Uniqueness:** Salt ensures only one ERC20 per slot per RWA per chain
-- **Fee Handling:** Fee is paid by the original caller, not the CTMRWA1 contract
+- **Integration:** Automatically registers ERC20 with CTMRWA1 contract

 ## Internal Functions

 ### Fee Management
 - **`_payFee(FeeType _feeType, address _feeToken, address _originalCaller)`**: Pays fees for deployment operations
   - Calculates cross-chain fee amount using FeeManager
-  - Transfers fee tokens from original caller
+  - Transfers fee tokens from caller (tokenAdmin)
   - Approves and pays fee to FeeManager
   - Uses nonReentrant modifier for security
   - Returns true if fee payment successful